nhsx-mirror/standards-community-platform-for-health-and-social-care/README.md

 # Standards community platform for health and social care
-## Note: This platform is part of ongoing research on community contributions in conjunction with [NHSX Standards Directory](https://github.com/nhsx/standards-registry-discovery)
+## Note: This platform is part of ongoing research on community contributions in conjunction with the [NHSX Standards Directory](https://github.com/nhsx/standards-registry-discovery)

 This platform is open to anyone who uses, develops, commissions, owns or assures standards, services and APIs relating to interoperable technology in health and social care.